IfiemiE/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5: function reverses a string
 6: function prints every other character in even positions
 7: function prints second half of a string
+8: function prints n elements of a given array